-CLIMATE PROTECTION CONTRIBUTION ON transport
+CLIMATE ACTION CONTRIBUTION FOR transport

 Alpensped Klimafreundliche Transporte durch CO2-Kompensation

-TOGETHER FOR Climate protection
+CLIMATE INITIATIVE 50/50: TOGETHER FOR Climate ACTION

 Photos: ©Impact Carbon

-YOUR CONTRIBUTION COUNTS
+YOUR VOLUNTARY CONTRIBUTION

 • Empty consumption per 100 km

-• Difference between full and empty consumption
+• Difference between full and empty fuel consumption

-• Loading capacity in to
+• Loading capacity in tonnes

-• Load weight in to
+• Load weight

 Want to find out more?